ECMWF ERA5-Land and ERA5

 Limitation Description

-Precipitation Uncertainties Forced by ERA5 atmospheric fields, which can lead to regional biases in precipitation estimates.
+Precipitation uncertainties Forced by ERA5 atmospheric fields, which can lead to regional biases in precipitation estimates.

-Limited Ocean Representation.
-Focuses on land; coastal interactions may be less accurate.
+Limited ocean representation Focuses on land; coastal interactions may be less accurate.

-Computationally Intensive.
-High-resolution data requires significant storage and processing resources.
+Computationally intensive High-resolution data requires significant storage and processing resources.

-Wind data only at 10 m height.
-Wind data are only provided at 10m.
+Wind data only at 10 m height Wind data are only provided at 10m.
 However, 100 m data aree available from ERA5.

 Expert Guidance

-Regarding other variables provided by ERA5-Land, it should be noted that the ERA5-Land model does not include the water balance equation for lakes and lake volume will be held constant (i.e. lake depth and surface area do not change in time).
+It should be noted that the ERA5-Land model does not include the water balance equation for lakes and lake volume will be held constant (i.e., lake depth and surface area do not change in time).
 Thus evaporation and mixing depth will be based on a fixed, “average” water depth.
-Generally, lake water surface temperature are underestimated (1.3˚C cooler than observed, on average).
-Hence, ERA5-Land’s lake temperatures and energy fluxes are fine for broad-scale climatology but cannot be used directly for studies needing realistic water level or storage changes.
+Generally, lake water surface temperature is underestimated (1.3˚C cooler than observed, on a global average).
+Hence, ERA5-Land’s lake temperatures and energy fluxes are fine for broad-scale climatology but cannot be used directly for studies needing realistic water level or storage changes (Muñoz-Sabater et al. (2021))

 Example Applications